Zagan Pasha: Origin and early life

 Zaganos was conscripted through the Devşirme system and rose through the ranks of the janissaries.
-He is thought to have been originally Catholic of Albanian descent.
-Some sources mention him as of Albanian noble descent like Skanderbeg or Hamza Kastrioti.
-The majority of sources describe him as an Albanian, with a smaller number ascribing a Serb, Greek, South Slavic or unknown origin.
-He became a committed Muslim after conversion.
+He is thought to have been originally an Orthodox Albanian.
+Different sources mention him as of Albanian noble descent like Skanderbeg or Hamza Kastrioti.

 In a vakfiye (foundation) his name appears as "Zağanos bin Abdullah", which indicates that he was of devshirme origin.

 When Mehmed II was exiled in 1446, Zagan accompanied him.

 Second Vizier

 Young Mehmed II had after his return and accession (18 February 1451) confirmed Çandarlı Halil Pasha the Younger as his first Vizier (even though he seems to have disliked him), and raised Zaganos Pasha from third to second Vizier.
 Halil Pasha had been appointed first Vizier in 1439, after the demotion of Ishak Pasha.
 Zaganos, who was younger, was jealous of the position of Halil Pasha.